 What is a protocol and why should it matter to you?

 A VPN protocol is a technology that determines how the data sent and received via the internet or a local area network (LAN) is formatted and transmitted.
 Different protocols provide different degrees of platform compatibility, encryption, speed, and security.
 The general consensus is that OpenVPN is the safest, although protocols like L2TP, PPTP, SSTP, and IKEv2 are also in use.

-What protocols does Panda Dome VPN use?
+What protocols does Panda VPN use?

 - The connection to the server is much faster, allowing you to establish your VPN connection quicker.

 - The connection speed for long-distance connections is 2.4 times quicker than using an OpenVPN tunnel, allowing you to have faster download speeds over long distances.

 Simultaneously it must be said that Catapult Hydra, in contrast to OpenVPN, is not an open-source protocol.
 So it’s difficult to run independent security checks on the protocol.